-Downpayment Assistance Loan Program (DALP), aka "AC Boost"
+• Downpayment Assistance Loan Program (DALP), aka "AC Boost"

 AC Boost assists middle-income, first-time homebuyers with a down payment so that they can get into a home and start building generational wealth and familial stability.
+The goal of the program is to support 330 new homebuyers in Alameda County afford their first homes.

-- \$50 million in A1 funding

-- Launched in March 2019

-- 157 households approved to receive downpayment assistance

-- 69 homes purchased

-- \$8.55 million of A1 funding
+- \$50 million in A1 funding - Launched in March 2019 - 154 households approved to receive downpayment assistance - 60 homes purchased using \$7.4 million of A1 funding as of November 2020